a-la/import/documentary/2-rules/index.md

 ## Output Example

 The set of rules changes `import` to `require` statements.
-When importing a default module, a check will be made to see if it was transpiled with `Babel` which is indicated by the presence of the `__esModule` property, and if it was, then the `default` property is reassinged to the variable.
+When importing a default export from a module, a check will included to see if it was transpiled with `Babel` which is indicated by the presence of the `__esModule` property, and if it was, then the `default` property is reassigned to the variable.

 %EXAMPLE: example/imports%